chrisd149/Cog-Customization/README.md

 *	Both cogs look around over time, and will loop through some animations as well.

-*	The location of Cog Training is in the Cashbot Vault.
+*	The location of Cog Customization is in the Cashbot Vault from Toontown.